Discrete-to-Continuous Extensions: Lov\'asz extension and Morse theory: Relations between discrete Morse theory and its Lov asz extension

 where $S_\K(L)$ is the induced subcomplex of $S_\K$ on $L$.
 Note that this is a family of subsets of $\power(\K)$ (not $\power(V)$!). \; Similarly,

-We are now ready to establish a Lusternik-Schnirelman category theorem relating a discrete Morse function and its Lov\'asz extension: \begin{theorem}[L-S category theorem for a discrete Morse function and its Lov\'asz extension] Let $f:\K\to\R$ be an injective discrete Morse function.
+We are now ready to establish a Lusternik-Schnirelman category theorem relating a discrete Morse function and its Lov\'asz extension: \begin{theorem}[L-S category theorem for a discrete Morse function and its Lov\'asz extension] Let $f:\K\to\R$ be a discrete Morse function.
 Then we have a sequence of critical values:

 \end{theorem}